rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 ## Download
 NuGet: [https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/](https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/)
 ## Fluent interface
-The builder provides a fluent interface for building the DbContext, DbSet, and DbQuery mocks.
-I've designed the API to be intuitive and discoverable.
+The builder provides a fluent interface for building the mocks so it should be intuitive and discoverable.
 The examples below touch on a bit of the available functionality.
 ## The disclaimer
-The library sets up a lot of the DbContext functionality but not all of it.
+The library sets up a lot of the DbContext functionality but I am not going to claim it does everything.
 I have built this based on my current needs.
-If you find this library useful and need additional behaviour mocked flick me a message and I'll see what I can do.
+If you find this library useful and something is missing, not working as you'd expect or you need additional behaviour mocked flick me a message and I'll see what I can do.
 ## Example Usage
 - Create the builder
 - Get the db context mock